Physicians

 - Need more information?

 There's no formal process or contract required for general practitioners or specialist physicians to work with us.
-You need to be in good standing with the College of Physicians and Surgeons of B.C., check the worker's claim status with us before beginning treatment, and adhere to the following negotiated Services Agreement, Reference Guide, and Fee Schedule.
+Before beginning a worker’s treatment, you need to be in good standing with the College of Physicians and Surgeons of B.C., check the worker's claim status with us, and follow the negotiated Services Agreement, Reference Guide, and Fee Schedule.

 - Physicians and Surgeons’ WorkSafeBC Services Agreement